fr33zr/Networking-Tools/README.md

 # Networking-Tools

-For this set of tools, there is a library reffered to as Mechanical Soup.
+For this set of tools, there is a library referred to as Mechanical Soup.

 This tool will not respond without Mechanical Soup.